Blaise Primary and Nursery School

 Initially children need to be supported to point to each letter and say the sound it represents, before blending them together to read the word.
 This takes some time and therefore re reading several times will encourage automaticity and fluency.
 When children can read fluently they can begin to understand what they are reading.

-With this in mind children will be guided reading in school with staff twice a week, building fluency with the same book.
+With this in mind, children will be guided reading in school with staff, building fluency with the same book.
 In a guided reading session staff teach children new sounds and model skills, before hearing children read.
-In addition, your phonics home reader will typically be changed once a week to enable time for lots of rereading and the development of their fluency.
-The children will love showing off their word-perfect reading!!!
+In addition, a phonics home reader will typically be changed once a week to enable time for lots of re-reading and the development of their fluency.
+Our children love showing off their word-perfect reading!

-Your child will also be bringing home a book to read for pleasure which you will need to read to them.
+Children also bring home a book to read for pleasure which will need to be read to them.
 This is a vitally important for supporting children’s developing language and comprehension skills.

-Please find further information on a PowerPoint which you can download below.
+Please find further information which you can view or download below.

 Name